 The world is surviving the COVID-19 pandemic with government-imposed lockdowns and fluent healthcare management in most countries and we all are hoping to flatten the curve within some months of this strictly regulated containment.
 During this time, people with underlying health conditions, like heart disease or diabetes, and chronic disorders are more prone to coronavirus infection as compared to healthy individuals.
-Amyotrophic Lateral Sclerosis or ALS is one of those chronic disorders and there have been several questions regarding how COVID-19 is impacting people with ALS.
+Amyotrophic Lateral Sclerosis or ALS is one of those chronic disorders and there have been several questions regarding how COVID-19 affects ALS patients and caregivers.
 This article is a compilation of questions that gives a comprehensible idea on how COVID-19 impacts the people with ALS, their families, and their caregivers.
-If you have further questions, contact us online at firstname.lastname@example.org
+If you have further questions, contact us online at email@example.com

 Anyone with ALS is at a very high risk of COVID-19 and related complications.
 ALS patients with any respiratory muscle weakness are at the most risk.
 Although ALS patients, in general, have a decent immune system, the lack of being able to cough strongly in order to clear secretions that might have a viral load, is a problem.
 ALS patients should make sure to avoid much contact (this is more important for their caregivers) and in case that have been prescribed a cough assist and/or breath stacking device, it is better to follow the instructions religiously.